OG Tag Previewer

 - Fail = zero points

-The final score is the sum of all earned points, capped at 100.
 A score of 80+ means your essential tags are solid.
-A perfect 100 means every tag is present, properly formatted, and optimized for all platforms.
+A perfect 100 means every tag is present, properly formatted, and optimized.

 Frequently asked questions